ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ```
 > The command prints out the line describing the relevant repository and this is piped to <mark>sudo tee</mark> as a way of writing to <mark>/etc/apt/sources.list.d/kubernetes.list</mark>.

-* Install the Python workloads, using the following commands:
+* Install the Python, AWS CLI workloads, using the following commands:

 ```
 sudo apt-get update